openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec, will not be reconciled or managed by operators.
+2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec will not be reconciled or managed by operators.

    User can update user-defined tag key:value using external tool.
 The user-defined tag will not be overwritten.